Jampur: Etymology

 The old name of Jampur was Jadam Pur.The word Jampur has two parts: "JAM" and "PUR".
 "Jadam"(was Jakhar by Caste) faded into "Jam" with the passage of time.
 "Pur" means "vivified by" or "populated by".

+Demographics

+Population

+According to 2023 census, Jampur had a population of 155,243.

 Educational institutes

 Jampur is a lightly populated city with a lack of industry, though the land is fertile.
 One of the main local educational institutes is Govt.
 Boys High School Jampur which was founded in 1885, as a consequence of the introduction of the British Government system in 1857.
 Jampur has two public girls high schools for education up to the 10th class.
 The city has one public college for boys and one for girls.

 Medical facilities

 Jampur has a Tehsil Headquarter Hospital (T.H.Q) which consists of 1000 beds and many private clinics where specialized doctors serve.

 Civil administration

 Tehsil Jampur has 19 Union Councils namely: